NPR News: 09-28-2025 3PM EDT

 Mifipristone works by blocking progesterone, a hormone that's necessary for a pregnancy to continue.

-In medication, abortion, and miscarriage management, the pill is used in combination with another medication, mesoprostal, which causes uterine cramping.
+In medication, abortion and miscarriage management, the pill is used in combination with another medication, mesoprostal, which causes uterine cramping.

-Mifipristone was approved and in use in Europe for years before it became available in the U.S.
+Mifopristone was approved and in use in Europe for years before it became available in the U.S.

 There are continued legal efforts to curb access, and the Trump administration may try to do so through regulation.